Recognition of same-sex unions in Romania: Recognition of marriages performed abroad

-2018 European Court of Justice ruling
+European Court of Justice ruling in Coman and Others

 In 2018, the European Court of Justice (ECJ) ruled in favour of a Romanian national, Adrian Coman, seeking to have his marriage to his American husband Clai Hamilton recognised in Romania.
 The couple had married in Belgium in 2010, where same-sex marriage has been legal since 2003.
 European Union (EU) law permits a non-EU spouse of an EU citizen to join their spouse in the member state where the European national resides.
 However, Romanian authorities refused to issue a residence permit to Hamilton, arguing that he could not be recognised as Coman's spouse because Romanian law prohibits same-sex marriages.
 The couple filed suit, arguing that the refusal discriminated on the basis of sexual orientation, which is banned in Romania.
-The Romanian Constitutional Court heard oral arguments in the case in 2016 and later decided to consult the ECJ on the matter.
+The Constitutional Court heard oral arguments in 2016 and later decided to consult the ECJ on the matter.
 The ECJ began examining the case in November 2017.
 In January 2018, Advocate General Melchior Wathelet advised the court to rule in favour of the couple:

 Although member states are free to authorize marriage between persons of the same sex or not, they may not impede the freedom of residence of an E.U. citizen by refusing to grant his or her spouse of the same sex, a national of a non-E.U. country, a right of permanent residence in their territory.

 The ECJ ruled in the couple's favour on 5 June 2018, holding in Coman and Others v General Inspectorate for Immigration and Ministry of the Interior that member states must uphold the freedom of movement and residency rights of same-sex spouses, provided that one partner is an EU citizen.
 While EU member states may choose whether to legalise same-sex marriage, they cannot restrict the right of residence for EU citizens and their spouses.
 The ECJ also clarified that the term "spouse" is gender-neutral and does not necessarily refer to someone of the opposite sex.
 Coman welcomed the ruling, saying, "We can now look in the eyes of any public official in Romania and across the EU with certainty that our relationship is equally valuable and equally relevant for the purpose of free movement within the EU."
 White & Case, the law firm that represented the couple, and the International Lesbian, Gay, Bisexual, Trans and Intersex Association (ILGA) welcomed the court ruling, but it drew criticism from religious and conservative groups.
 The Romanian Orthodox Church called the ruling "anti-democratic".
 The court ruled: